e2c-umd/CMSC230_Project/index.md

-seed = 42 # always use this seed number as your random_state in the whole notebook test_size = 0.2
+seed = 42
+test_size = 0.2

 # Randomly sample a specific number of rows
-max_samples = 100000  # Set the maximum number of samples you want
-X_sampled = X.sample(n=max_samples, random_state=seed)  # Randomly sample max_samples rows
+max_samples = 100000  # Set the maximum number of samples you want.
+We will set it to 100k to save time X_sampled = X.sample(n=max_samples, random_state=seed)  # Randomly sample max_samples rows
 y_sampled = y.loc[X_sampled.index]  # Get the corresponding y values

-# Now split the sampled dataset
+# split the sampled dataset
 X_train, X_test, y_train, y_test = train_test_split(X_sampled, y_sampled, test_size=test_size, random_state=seed, shuffle=True)
 #scale so that months are between 0 and 1, not sure if this matters or not
 scaler = StandardScaler()